ecmascriptguru/trello.butler/Outreach Department/website board/readme.md

 > `content: in progress`

-> `outreach: done`
+> `content: done`

 ## Butler commands by specification
 ### Card duplication
-#### When a card with _infographic_ label moved to `Todo` list, the card should be duplicated in `Incoming` list on **Outreach** board and **Infographic Production** board.
+#### When a card with _campaign_ label moved to `Sprint Planning` list, the card should be duplicated in `Incoming` list on **Outreach** board and **Infographic Production** board.

-We suppose that website board was already named with a specific pattern like __Website Demo Board: `Betfy`__.
+We suppose that website board was already named with a specific pattern like __Website: `Betfy`__.
 Here `Betfy` is website name and it should be added as a label on outreach board, and `Website: Betfy` label will be added to the duplicated card on **Infographic Production** Board.
 That's how a card will have 2 card links connected each other.
 ```
-when a card with "infographic" label is moved into list "Todo",
+when a card with "campaign" label is moved into list "Sprint Planning",
-match "{boardname}" with "Website Demo Board: {*}",
+match "{boardname}" with "Website: {*}",
 and create a card with title "{cardname}" in list "Incoming" on the board named "Outreach Board",
 and copy all the members, and all the attachments and the description and all the checklists and the due date from the trigger card,
 and add "{wildcard1}" label to the card,
 and link the cards together in the attachments,
-and create a card with title "{cardname}" in list "Incoming" on the board named "Infographic Production Board",
+and create a card with title "{cardname}" in list "Incoming" on the board named "Infographic Production",
 and copy all the members and all the attachments and the description and all the checklists and the due date from the trigger card,
 and add "Website: {wildcard1}" label to the card,
 and link the cards together in the attachments,